DarkCaster/Perpetual/README.md

 Perpetual annotate
 ```

 **Tip**: Use cheaper models like Claude 3 Haiku for generating annotations.
-This will be much more cost-effective and faster, because it needed to upload EVERY sutable source code file from your project to LLM in order to generate its summary.
+This will be much more cost-effective and faster, because it needed to upload EVERY suitable source code file from your project to LLM in order to generate its summary.
 Next time, annotation will be run automatically before other operations, and **it will only re-annotate changed files** in order to minimize costs.

 ### Writing Code with Perpetual